ugoproto/ugo_py_doc/docs/Learn Python the Hard Way.md

     I wish you a good day.

-## Exercise 18, Names, Variables, Code, Functions
+# Exercise 18, Names, Variables, Code, Functions

-~ argument, flexible, indefinite~
+<sub>argument, flexible, indefinite</sub>

 - A function can have no, one or several arguments.
     - `def function():`.